AlexRzehak/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/week8_user_control.md

 ### Up until now, we were nothing but passive observers.
 It's time to get cookin' as well!

 ## Measurement: Numbers, Facts, Data
-### But before we hop intothis weeks task, let's discuss something else:<br/> Our Program has become quite big with the time and because of all the features, it got a bit laggy.<br/> Now we want to analyse this in more detail.
+### But before we hop into this weeks task, let's discuss something else:<br/> Our Program has become quite big with the time and because of all the features, it got a bit laggy.<br/> Now we want to analyse this in more detail.

 ### We use the `default_timer()` oder python's very precise `timeit` library to check the runtime of each part of the program.
 ```python